-- 1. St Mary's College regularly reviews plans to ensure that sufficient school staff trained in the administration of the adrenaline autoinjector are on yard duty and be able to access the autoinjector and respond quickly to an allergic reaction if needed. - 2.
-St Mary's College principal reviews processes to ensure that adrenaline autoinjectors and Individual Anaphylaxis Plans are easily accessible from the school grounds. - 3.
-St Mary's College has an emergency response procedure and communication plan in place for Staff on Yard Duty so medical information can be retrieved quickly if an allergic reaction occurs in the yard.
-All staff will be aware of the school process for seeking support (notify the general office/first aid team) if an anaphylactic reaction occurs during recess or lunch time. - 4.
-All Yard Duty staff carry emergency cards noting names of anaphylactic students/staff, First aid management of an anaphylaxis event, a general use adrenaline autoinjector, school map and their personal mobile phone. - 5.
-Staff on duty can identify by face those students at risk of anaphylaxis. - 6.
-Students with anaphylactic responses to insects are encouraged to stay away from water or flowering plants. - 7.
-St Mary's College ensures lawns are regularly mowed and bins are covered. - 8.
+- 20. The principal regularly reviews plans to ensure that sufficient school staff trained in the administering adrenaline autoinjectors are on yard duty and be able to access the autoinjector and respond quickly to an allergic reaction if needed. - 21.
+The principal reviews processes to ensure that adrenaline autoinjectors and Individual Anaphylaxis Plans are easily accessible from the school grounds. - 22.
+An emergency response procedure and communication plan is in place for staff on Yard Duty so medical information can be retrieved quickly if an allergic reaction occurs in the yard.
+All staff will be aware of the school process for seeking support (notify the general office/first aid team) if an anaphylactic reaction occurs during recess or lunchtime. - 23.
+All Yard duty staff carry emergency cards noting the names of anaphylactic students/teachers and their allergen, First aid management flow chart, a general use adrenaline autoinjector, College map noting first aid sites, emergency college mobile number and emergency services number. - 24.
+Staff on duty can identify by face those students at risk of anaphylaxis. - 25.
+Students with anaphylactic responses to insects are encouraged to stay away from water or flowering plants. - 26.
+The principal ensures lawns are regularly mowed and bins are covered. - 27.
 Students keep drinks and food covered while outdoors.